Eko Pearl Towers: Eko Black Pearl

 The Black Pearl residential tower is a 24-floors apartment building.
 The tower contains 84 apartments, which range in size from 1 to 3 bedrooms, with Duplex options, combined apartments and Terrace Penthouses.
 The Eko Black Pearl Tower which was topped out in 2016 and is close to the much taller Champagne Pearl which is a 33 floors residential tower with similar attributes to the Black Pearl.
 Both towers are situated behind two tennis courts, a swimming pool and other communal facilities.
-There are also parking available in all the towers at the ground level and basement levels.
+There are also parking available in all the towers at the ground and basement levels.